Going Out Of Business 💔

 More To Explore

-Gluten Free Vegan Protein Mug Cake made with Metta Gluten Free Flour
+Gluten free dal bati made with Metta Gluten Free Flour

 Thanks for your interest in Metta Gluten -Free Flour.
 Unfortunately, we are only able to sell and ship within the US at the current time.